 - Gurgling: This is a throat sound due to the gurgling of milk or saliva since their swallowing mechanisms are not fully developed.

 - Stuffy nose: Babies can have a stuffy nose without actual cold because they breathe out their nose rather than their mouth while feeding.
-Nasal breathing can be noisy in babies due to narrow airways.
+Nasal breathing can be noisy in babies due to narrow airways or nasal secretions.

 - Coughing: Newborns may cough in sleep to clear milk, saliva, or mucus from their throat.
 Burping the baby can reduce cough if it is due to digestive reasons.